 Teaching part-part-whole relationships is critical while teaching addition and subtraction.
 For students to build a solid understanding of addition and subtraction, they need to understand what each one represents.
 While helpful when working with equations with unknowns in all areas, it’s imperative that students have a solid understanding of addition and subtraction so they’re able to apply both skills in real world scenarios.
 Understanding part-part-whole is a much more effective strategy to teach for problem solving than keywords, though they still have their own place.
+Here’s a look at how you can apply part part whole in your addition and subtraction unit.

 This is where keywords come in- students can use keywords to identify something as the “part” or the “unknown”.
 However, it always should come back to “part” or “whole” as that helps build the foundational understanding of the operations.
 Keywords should not be taught as the basis of understanding the problem and should not be a series of terms categorically memorized.
-However, they relate back to part and whole and can help students understand the context.
+However, they relate back to part and whole and can help students understand the context being presented.
 Read more in my post on Why Students Struggle with Word Problems.

 ADDITION IS WHOLE UNKNOWN